22nd March 2022

 This has been an ongoing problem for many years now and, although helium is an abundant element, it is a finite resource which means the crisis will continue to escalate each year moving forward.

 Bureau of Land Management

-The US Bureau of Land Management, the office responsible for the conservation and sale of Federally owned helium in the United States, had caused a tightening of the helium market in the second half of 2021 due to a four month maintenance outage.
-The BLM are now down again, in 2022, for unplanned maintenance which seems likely to last several months.
-Given the BLM are responsible for supplying over 40% of domestic demand for helium in the USA , this will be particularly impactful on US labs.
+The US Bureau of Land Management, the office responsible for the conservation and sale of Federally owned helium in the United States, had caused a tightening of the helium market in the second half of 2021 due to a four-month maintenance outage.
+The BLM is now down again, in 2022, for unplanned maintenance which seems likely to last several months.
+Given the BLM are responsible for supplying over 40% of domestic demand for helium in the USA, this will be particularly impactful on US labs.